firasAltayeb/mini-flutter-projects/README.md

 ## Meal Track

-Is a simple recipe book app.
-The home screen displays a grid with different recipe categories.
-Users can navigate through them and choose their favourite recipes for easy access.
-This project incorporates models, enums and a custom theme.
+A recipe book app where users can browse recipes organized into categories displayed in a clean grid.
+Users can mark favorite recipes for easy access later.
+The project utilizes models, enums, and a custom theme.

 <table>
   <tr>